flutter/website/src/docs/get-started/flutter-for/android-devs.md

 ```

 The recommended, efficient, and effective way to build a list uses a
-ListView.Builder.
+`ListView.Builder`.
 This method is great when you have a dynamic
-List or a List with very large amounts of data.
+`List` or a `List` with very large amounts of data.
 This is essentially
 the equivalent of RecyclerView on Android, which automatically
 recycles list elements for you: